codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 In Android we don't use pixels, but instead use `dp` which is a Density-independent Pixel.
 1 point might be 1 pixel on a really low resolution device, but might be 4 pixels, or even 8 pixels on a newer device.
 Take a look at this handy guide Android wrote for more information <https://developer.android.com/guide/practices/screens_support.html>, you can also check out this stack overflow post <https://stackoverflow.com/a/2025541>

 Because we have a RelativeLayout parent this means we can do some special things to position our cookie on our screen.
-We can provide an attribute like android:layout_centerHorizontal="true".
+We can provide an attribute like `android:layout_centerHorizontal="true"`.

 Now that we have our cookie image in position, we want to allow people to see it's name and maybe it's story.
 Let's create two `<TextView>`'s for this.
 Make sure you position them, and give them an id.